-- Avoid hazardous manual handling activities so far as is reasonably practicable. - Assess any hazardous manual handling activities that cannot be avoided. - Reduce the risk of injury, so far as is reasonably practicable. - Provide or obtain information on the load to be handled. - When considering how to deal; with manual handling activities, we will ensure that the below factors are addressed:- - The task Individual capacity The load - 4.
+- Assess any hazardous manual handling activities that cannot be avoided. - Reduce the risk of injury, so far as is reasonably practicable. - Provide or obtain information on the load to be handled. - When considering how to deal; with manual handling activities, we will ensure that the below factors are addressed:- - 1.
+The task - 2.
+Individual capacity - 3.
+The load - 4.
 The working environment (E) - 5.
 Other factors that may affect the activity, and - 6.
 Make full and proper use of handling aids. - Inform the Town Clerk of any physical or medical condition that might affect their ability to undertake manual handling operations in a safe and controlled manner. - Inform the Town Clerk immediately of any injury incurred through manual handling.